-It's important to note that non-degree students who later elect to seek a degree (or certificate with 16 credit hours or more) MUST meet all regular admission and placement requirements.
+It's important to note that non-degree students who may later elect to seek a degree, credential, or certificate (with 16 credit hours or more) MUST meet all regular admission and placement requirements.
 There are some certificates of fewer than 16 credit hours which also have course placement requirements.

 Illinois Eastern Community College District No. 529 does not discriminate on the basis of race, color, sex, pregnancy, gender identity, sexual orientation, age, marital status, parental status, religious affiliation, veteran status, national origin, ancestry, order of protection status, conviction record, physical or mental disability, genetic information, or any other protected category.
 For more information on IECC’s Nondiscrimination policy click here.